jmoenig/Snap/README.md

 ## Getting Started With Snap<i>!</i>
 To start using Snap<i>!</i> we recommend you just jump in!
 There is also a very handy [manual][manual] available.

-To get started with development, you should take a look at the [contributing][contrb] file, though it is currently a bit out of date.
+To get started with development, you should take a look at the [contributing][contrib] file, though it is currently a bit out of date.
 Each file in the Snap<i>!</i> source is well documented with comments and a beginning introduction.
 You may also find [this discussion][overview] helpful.
 If you are interested in fixing a particular issue, feel free to comment on that thread.

+Snap<i>!</i> is currently available in **26** different languages!
+If you'd like to help translate Snap<i>!</i> to a new language, or improve an existing translation, please take a look at the [translations guide][translation].

 ## Getting In Touch
 There are a few main places the Snap<i>!</i> team hangs around.

 * The [Github Issues Tracker][gh-issues] is used for bugs, and support questions.
 If you have encountered a bug, please search here to see if others have had similar experiences.
 * There is a user-centered [discussion thread][user-thread] on the Scratch forums.
 * There is also a [development thread][dev-thread] on the forums.

 ## License